 Graph 16 depicts the unweighted response rates to Question 4.
 In the controlled survey, 71 percent of survey participants indicated that they usually went to a City of Lakewood park by car; 20 percent of survey participants indicated that they usually walked to City parks.
-Results for the open survey were similar, 72 percent of survey participants indicated that they usually walked to City parks.
-Results for the city park by driving; 22 percent of survey participants indicated that they usually walked to City parks.
+Results for the open survey were similar, 72 percent of survey participants indicated that they usually went to a City park by driving; 22 percent of survey participants indicated that they usually walked to City parks.
 Most survey participants that selected "Other" indicated that they took some combination of the listed modes of transportation.
 Others indicated that they had not visited any parks and one person indicated that they used a scooter to get to City parks.